PervazGolrang/Project3-Multi-WAN_with_Multi-VRF_Failover/enhancements/02_IPv6_DualStack.md

 - This configuration uses only static routes for IPv6; no OSPFv3 or BGPv6 is deployed.
 - IPv6 unicast forwarding must be globally enabled on all devices with `ipv6 unicast-routing`
 - All interfaces are dual stack and capable of forwarding both IPv4 and IPv6.
-- NAT64 or DNS64 is not used in this enhancement.